Why Should I Hire a Spinal Cord Injury Attorney?

 Most spinal cord injuries are caused by a traumatic blow to the vertebrae, the bones in the spine.
 A fracture or break in the vertebrae may damage the spinal cord and the nerves leading to a complete or incomplete spinal cord injury.

-In addition to paralysis, spinal cord injuries may also leave other life-long conditions in their wake.
-Some of the common after effects of spinal cord injuries include:
+In addition to paralysis, they may also leave other life-long conditions in their wake.
+Some of the common after effects our spine injury attorneys have seen include:

 • Loss of bowel control